 These days, it’s possible to do most of our banking online–even opening your account.

 Opening a bank account online is typically quick and easy.
 The process typically requires gathering some personal information, so the bank can verify your identity.
 You may also need to have the routing and account number of an existing account in order to make an initial deposit into your account.

 Once opened, you can then use your new account to pay bills, set up direct deposit for your paychecks, access cash at local ATMs, build savings, and keep track of your spending and saving.

-If you’re looking for an account where you can earn interest, spend, and save all in one place, you may want to consider opening a cash management account, such as SoFi Money®.
+If you’re looking for an account where you can earn interest, spend, and save all in one place, you may want to consider opening a checking and savings account, such as SoFi Checking and Savings®.

-With SoFi Money, you can separate your savings from your spending while earning competitive interest on all your money.
+With SoFi Checking and Savings, you can separate your savings from your spending while earning competitive interest on all your money.
 Plus, you won’t pay any account fees and will have access to 55,000+ (fee-free) ATMs worldwide.